 During the Depression decade, the demand for housing in Detroit plummeted.
 Owners were looking for renters so they paid less attention to the color or religion of the applicant.
-As I understand it, the owner of the property at 4626 Seebaldt knew that it had a restrictive covenant restricting occupancy to Caucasians, but they were so in need of cash that they rented it during the Depression to African Americans: Orsel McGhee who was a press operator at the Freep and his wife, Minnie, who sorted mail for the post office.
+As I understand it, the owner of the property at 4626 Seebaldt knew that it had a restrictive covenant limitting occupancy to Caucasians, but they were so in need of cash that they rented it during the Depression to African Americans: Orsel McGhee who was a supervisor of maintenance at the Detroit Free Press and his wife, Minnie, sorted mail for the post office.
 They lived on Seebaldt for about a decade and sought to purchase the home.

 During the World War II years, whites in many Detroit neighborhoods knew that the high wages of that era were creating a large black middle class who could afford to live outside of the neighborhoods where Jim Crow had confined them.
 Whites in the Seebaldt street neighborhood organized a neighborhood club in 1944 and emphasized enforcing the restrictive covenant that prevented the McGhees from living on Seebaldt.
 Since the McGhees were, apparently, well-liked by their neighbors, the block group had a hard time finding a litigant who would sue to remove the McGhees.
 Eventually, the Sipes family agreed to become a plaintiff and a suit to expel the McGhees was filed in Detroit's Recorders Court.
 The strong NAACP in Detroit immediately recognized the significance of the litigation and defended the McGhees.
 The called upon the sociologist, Mel Tumen, from Wayne who argued that racial categories were not scientific and that no one could scientifically define the term Caucasian or certify that the McGhees totally lacked Caucasian blood.
 This was a typical defense used at that time in restrictive covenant cases.
 Detroit's Recorders Court agreed with the plaintiffs, upheld the restrictive covenant and ordered the McGhees to leave.
 The NAACP immediately appealed and advanced the case through the Michigan state courts.
 Eventually the Michigan Supreme Court upheld the restrictive covenant, but the NAACP won a stay of their expulsion order and filed suit in federal court.